Sunday, February 21, 2016

 # # #

-The commander of the royalist army threatens "ever-memorable vengeance" if the Tuileries are attacked again or the royals "suffer even the slightest violence."
+On July 25 1792, the commander of the invading army threatens "ever-memorable vengeance" if the Tuileries are attacked

-The sans-culottes find this proof that the king and queen are traitors: Three weeks later, they seize the Tuileries palace, massacring the Swiss guards.
+The sans-culottes find this proof that the king and queen are traitors: On August 10, they seize the Tuileries palace, massacring the Swiss guards.

 No comments: